jcpny1/portfolio-analyzer/README.md

 ### Setup the data provider keys
 To receive market data, the server requires an internet connection and a few API keys:
-* Market data from [IEX](https://iextrading.com/) is currently free and does not require authentication.
+* Market data from [IEX](https://iextrading.com/) requires a key.
+Registration is required.
+There is no charge.

 * Index data from [Alpha Vantage](https://www.alphavantage.co/) requires a key.
 Registration is required.
 There is no charge.